rhdtownsend/gyre/doc/sphinx/source/user-guide/understanding-grids/frequency-grids.rst

 The default values :nml_nv:`freq_min=1`, :nml_nv:`freq_max=10`,
 :nml_nv:`n_freq=10`, together with :nml_nv:`grid_type='LINEAR'` are
 sufficient to find *some* modes --- although unlikely the modes that you want.
-Chosing good values for these parameters requires some degree of judgement, but here are some suggestions:
+Choosing good values for these parameters requires some degree of judgment, but here are some suggestions:

 * The number of points in the frequency grid should be a factor of 2--3 larger than the number of modes you expect GYRE will find.
 This